 Getting kids to sleep is one of those things that plagues parents at one time or another—maybe it’s during the newborn phase; maybe your previously dreamy-at-bedtime toddler has decided to party all night; or maybe you have a school-ager who is struggling to catch an adequate amount of zzz’s.
 No matter the age or stage of your children, sleep is important, and it can cause serious stress when the snoozing isn’t happening.
 With that in mind, we called up our friend and sleep expert Alanna McGinn of Goodnight Sleep Site to weigh in on list of sleep tips for kids of every age.

 Sleep tips for babies and toddlers

-- Read a bedtime story, cuddle or sing.
+- Determine a regular bedtime routine, even for babies.
+Include a bedtime story, song and cuddle and try to repeat the same pattern each night.
 This serves as a signal that bedtime is next.

-- Don’t rock your baby or pick him up again unless he is very upset.
-Balance your baby’s need to be comforted with allowing him to learn to soothe himself.
+- Don’t rock your baby or pick them up again unless they are very upset.
+Balance your baby’s need to be comforted with allowing them to learn to soothe themselves.

 Sleep tips for older children

 - Set age-appropriate bedtimes and wake times.
 Stick to this timeline as often as possible.
 (McGinn recommends the 80/20 Rule—do your best to be consistent 80 percent of the time, and allow yourself to be flexible the remaining 20 percent.)

 - Encourage your child to fall asleep independently.